cbg-ethz/smallgenomeutilities/README.rst

 smallgenomeutilities
 ####################

 The smallgenomeutilities are a collection of scripts that is useful for dealing and manipulating NGS data of small viral genomes.
-They are written in Python 3 with a minimal number of dependencies.
+They are written in Python 3 with a small number of dependencies.

 ************